Promptly-Technologies-LLC/Promptly-Technologies-LLC.github.io/README.md

 ## Contributing

 If you find a bug or have a feature request, please open an issue on Github.
 If you would like to contribute code, please open a pull request.
 We welcome contributions!

+- [ ] Add a Github Actions script to send email notifications to subscribers when new events are added to the calendar